J.Lo (album)

-Upon its release, the album received generally mixed reviews from music critics, who criticized its manufactured sound, while praising its Spanish and dance material.
+J.Lo received generally mixed reviews from music critics, who criticized its manufactured sound, while praising its Spanish and dance material.
 Commercially, J.Lo debuted atop the US Billboard 200 the same week as her film The Wedding Planner opened at number one at the domestic box office.
 The album was certified quadruple platinum in the United States, making it her highest-selling to date, and became the sixth most successful album of the year worldwide.

-"Love Don't Cost a Thing" was released as the album's lead single on November 20, 2000, reaching number 3 on the US Billboard Hot 100 and number one on the UK Singles Chart.
+"Love Don't Cost a Thing", released as the album's lead single on November 20, 2000, reached number 3 on the US Billboard Hot 100 and number one on the UK Singles Chart.
 The album's second single, "Play", reached the top twenty in most countries, including the United Kingdom where it reached number three.
 "I'm Real" was serviced to radio as the album's third on June 19, 2001.
-To further its success, record executives at Epic recruited Ja Rule of Murder Inc Records to create a remix of the song, "I'm Real (Murder Remix)".
+To further its success, record executives at Epic recruited Ja Rule of Murder Inc. Records to create a remix of the song, "I'm Real (Murder Remix)".
 The remix, which featured Ja Rule, shifted Lopez's musical style from pop to a more hip hop and urban-oriented sound.
 It was the number one song in the United States at the time of the September 11 attacks for five non-consecutive weeks.
 "Ain't It Funny" was released as the album's fourth and final single on June 20, 2001.
-The album has sold over 12 million copies worldwide.
+The album has sold over 8 million copies worldwide.